Once you have imported your local data or cloud data into Encord, you can import your labels/annotations for the data.

 Classifications

-Import labels in bulk
+Import Labels in Bulk

 When importing a large number of labels, here are some tips to improve your label import performance: